claudioperez/OpenSeesRT/SRC/README.md

         linearSOE: contains LinearSOE, LinearSolver and DomainSolver
         classes and a bunch of subdirectories for each soe and solver:

-        fullGEN - for a full general solver bandGEN - for a banded general solver profileSPD - for my profile solver and a solver using skypack, developed by O.Marques, now working with Jim Demmel (the code for skypack in a subdirectory) petsc - for the petsc solver
+- `fullGEN/` for a full general solver
+- `bandGEN/` for a banded general solver
+- `profileSPD/` for my profile solver and a solver using skypack, developed by O.Marques, now working with Jim Demmel (the code for skypack in a subdirectory)
+- `petsc/` for the petsc solver
-        sparseGEN - for superLU and thraeded superLU. symSparse - for Kincho Law's symmetric sparse solver eleByEle  - to be filled in at some stage.
+- `sparseGEN/` for superLU and thraeded superLU.
+- `symSparse/` for Kincho Law's symmetric sparse solver

 </dd>

 <dt><a href="./tagged"><code>tagged</code></a></dt>